- Outreach and Impact

 Prepare well for the Medical College Admission Test (MCAT).
 Know the format of the questions and take practice tests to work on finishing within the time allowed.

-Consider your timing; while many students apply the summer after their junior year, it can be quite productive to delay the application and take a gap year or two while gaining additional experience.
+Consider your timing; while many students apply the summer after their junior year, it can be quite productive to delay the application and take a "gap" or "opportunity" year or two while gaining additional experience.
 You may review the general application timeline.

 There is lots of advice out there; pay attention to the credentials of those giving it.
 Are they currently working in admissions at a medical school, or do they work directly with people at medical schools and application services?
 Unless one of these is true, most of the advice offered will be out of date due to the many recent changes in admissions.